jarischaefer/docker-librenms/README.md

 ## Custom config

 To configure more advanced settings, you may use another mount.
-The following example shows how to ignore some common interface names.
+The following example demonstrates how temporary or otherwise undesired interfaces may be ignored.

 	docker run \
 		-d \